 As with many giant breeds, it’s important to watch the weight of these dogs without giving them intense exercise.
 Puppies should not be exercised until they’re done growing, but should not be allowed to get fat, either!

 While Saint Bernards were originally bred to help rescue people in the Alps between Switzerland and Italy, they’re now much better suited as house pets.
-They’re friendly and easy-going, but keep a rag handy for their drool!
+They’re friendly, easy-going, and are relatively calm dogs, but keep a rag handy for their drool!

 Not all short-nosed dogs are low-energy, but bulldogs are a great place to start!